SoarGroup/SoarGroup.github.io/docs/downloads/soar/latest.md

 This release of Soar includes lots of VisualSoar goodies.

+## Addendum Aug.
+19, 2024

+The release was re-created due to issues running on Intel Macs.
+If you have an Intel Mac and downloaded previous to this date, please download again to successfully run Soar.

 ## Breaking Changes

 *   New chunking setting, automatically-create-singletons, on by default